decentralized-identity/presentation-exchange/spec/spec.md

 Term | Definition
 :--- | :---------
 Decentralized Identifier (DID) | Unique ID string and PKI metadata document format for describing the cryptographic keys and other fundamental PKI values linked to a unique, user-controlled, self-sovereign identifier in a target system (i.e. blockchain, distributed ledger).
-Subject | The entity that submits proofs to a Verifier to satisfy the requirements described in a Proof Definition Verifier | The entity that defines what proofs they require from a Subject (via a Proof Definition) in order to proceed with an interaction.
+Subject | The entity that submits proofs to a Verifier to satisfy the requirements described in a Presentation Definition Verifier | The entity that defines what proofs they require from a Subject (via a Presentation Definition) in order to proceed with an interaction.

-## `Proof Definition`
+## `Presentation Definition`

-Proof Definitions are objects generate to articulate what proofs an entity requires to make a decision about an interaction with a Subject.
-Proof Definitions are composed of inputs, which describe the forms and details of the proofs they require, and and optional set of selection rules, to allow Subjects flexibility in cases where many different types of proofs may satisfy an input requirement.
+Presentation Definitions are objects generate to articulate what proofs an entity requires to make a decision about an interaction with a Subject.
+Presentation Definitions are composed of inputs, which describe the forms and details of the proofs they require, and and optional set of selection rules, to allow Subjects flexibility in cases where many different types of proofs may satisfy an input requirement.

-::: example Proof Definition - all features exercised
+::: example Presentation Definition - all features exercised
 ```json
 {
   "input_selection": [